Primary Authority Partnerships

 - reduced risk of non compliance

-- a single point of contact - a designated officer who will get to know you and your business
+- a single point of contact for all things Trading Standards - a designated officer who will get to know you and your business

 - Terms and conditions